dmidlo/histdata.com-tools/docs/final-adaptive-support-verification.md

 change.
 A one-nanosecond boundary or alignment-recommendation shift therefore changes identity and fails comparison with the claimed plan.

+The release candidate freezes the complete campaign catalog, while one public plan set may intentionally cover a bounded subset.
+Final verification requires every frozen monthly triangle intersecting the plan set's exact half-open time range and rejects any missing or changed in-range partition; frozen months outside that requested range are not falsely treated as absent plan input.

 ## Installed operator surface

 Build the claimed support map first, then independently finalize it against the